deathdelivery/deathdelivery/README.md

 <p align="center">
-feel free to int! i love meeting new people!
+feel free to int! i love meeting new people and making new friends!
 <br>
 could be sleeping or afk most of the time fufufu!
   <br>